Slack is, in essence, a data repository fused with a high-tech chat room—and it's changing the way we communicate.

 A “team collaboration tool” that allows users to message, share files, search conversations, archive information and more, Slack is, in essence, a data repository fused with a high-tech chat room.
 Slack allows fast paced communication, all logged in a highly searchable environment called a “workspace.”

 Thanks to Slack, more and more business communication is moving from the inbox to the chat room.
-One of the fastest growing apps ever, Slack is used by everyone from the smallest startups to Fortune 100 companies—more than 75 percent of them.
-It has more than seven million of daily users, sending billions of messages, across thousands of organizations.
+One of the fastest growing apps ever, Slack is used by everyone from the smallest startups to Fortune 100 companies—more than 65 percent of them.
+It has more than twelve million of daily users, sending more than 1.5 billion messages per month, across thousands of organizations.

 Slack represents an incredible challenge for modern legal professionals.
 In the past, legal teams only had to sift through emails, Office documents, PDFs, and images.
 When it comes to litigation and investigations, existing systems are designed for these processes, for discrete documents.

 Legal teams are used to documents.
 Not chat rooms.